-- 1Gage His Reactions.Look for signs regarding how he feels.
+- 1Look for signs regarding how he feels.
 For example, if he actually did leave his girlfriend, he probably has mixed emotions.
 On one hand, he might be sad, and on the other, he'll feel relieved.
 Guys should know they've done the right thing by leaving their girlfriends, before getting involved with someone new.
 If none of these signs are present, and instead he's acting guilty and awkward, changing the subject when you bring it up, this is a bad sign.
 A lot of hand waving and saying things like, "Oh yeah, I totally did it."
-And "Would you stop asking me, I already told you," can often mean they are just trying to keep you from talking about it.Advertisement
+And "Would you stop asking me, I already told you," can often mean they are just trying to keep you from talking about it.Gage His Reactions.Advertisement

 - 3Check For Lying

 - Look carefully for signs that he's lying when he does answer your questions.